 Gaeta has been the beach of choice for Romans for ages since it is close enough to go back and forth, even to spend the day.

 Today, Gaeta is a tourist city.
-It has a vast artistic heritage; lively gastronomy represented by the well-known Olives of Gaeta, the “Tiella,” and the daily fish market.
+It has a vast artistic heritage; and lively gastronomy represented by the well-known Olives of Gaeta (which are used to make the famous Pasta alla Puttanesca), the “Tiella,” and the daily fish market.

 Gaeta has a special natural setting of cliffs that attracts thousands of trekkers and free climbers.